Maximizing the Effectiveness of Data Visualizations in Regulatory Submissions

 - Both plots correctly show variability as 95% confidence intervals (CIs), reflecting the precision of the point estimate for each arm.
 Confidence intervals should be preferred over other measures of variability such as standard errors or standard deviations for hypothesis-based endpoints because CIs can be used to make statistical inference.
 (Standard errors show precision but not in a way that is directly interpretable and standard deviations reflect variability of data but not precision of a point estimate).

-- The y-axis on the plot in the left panel has an upper limit of 70%.
+- The y-axis on the plot in the top panel has an upper limit of 70%.
 While both graphs are technically showing the same numeric results, credible graphs should show the full range from 0 to 100%.

-- The figure on the left does not label the observed percentages or the sample size.
+- The figure on the top does not label the observed percentages or the sample size.
 Labels on graphs should be clear and thorough to overcome any ambiguity about the results.
 Provide relevant explanations on the graphic itself and label important events in the data when applicable.

-- The graph on the right uses different shades of blue for the active arms to compare to the placebo arm in orange.
+- The graph on the bottom uses different shades of blue for the active arms to compare to the placebo arm in orange.
 Using color can add another dimension to the graphic that informs the viewer and supports the continuity of results throughout a document.
 For example, if blue is consistently used to denote the active arm and orange is consistently used to denote the placebo arm across all bar charts, Kaplan-Meier plots, and line plots, the reader will have intuition about what data corresponds to which arm without having to reorient themselves for each figure.
 (A helpful hint: be sensitive to color-impaired readers.
 Blue can be distinguished by most color-impaired individuals – avoid red and green.)

 - Well-labeled graphs don’t require legends.
 Don’t make your reader have to play what we at 3D often refer to as “legend tennis” where the reader has to go back and forth from the figure to the footnote to the text in order to understand the results.
 Label the treatment arms in a meaningful way with the study drug and the dose rather than letters that require a footnote.